 Liberty Hyde Bailey, The Outlook to Nature, 1905, pp. 81-2

 The Liberty Hyde Bailey Project is a digital project and larger effort to revive interest both in Bailey's life and work and in the larger project of thoughtfully engaging the wide range of rural experience that transcends Bailey's vision.
 It ultimately aims to engage the rural in all its diversity and complexity.
-Right now, it primarily consists of a forthcoming book series called The Liberty Hyde Bailey Library and an in-process proposal for a Liberty Hyde Bailey Center.
-This website supplements those efforts with digital material that will both enhance series publications and open up Bailey's rich legacy to the inheritors of his rural advocacy work today.
+Right now, it primarily consists of a forthcoming book series called The Liberty Hyde Bailey Library, an in-process proposal for a Liberty Hyde Bailey Center, and an online resource hub for Bailey research.
+The website supplements those efforts with digital material that will both enhance series publications and open up Bailey's rich legacy to the inheritors of his rural advocacy work today.

 Among his many contributions, Bailey became one of the primary philosophers and statesmen of the "country life movement," a social movement for the improvement of rural life that advocated for reforms like rural electrification, better roads, a parcel post, and cooperative organizing to resist urban and middleman control of commodity pricing.
 It was a diverse and often contradictory movement.
 Bailey, who chaired the national Commission on Country Life as appointed by President Theodore Roosevelt, believed that the country life movement should not be understood as an "uplift" of rural society by urban society, that it was not a "back-to-the-land" movement, and that it should not devolve into centralized government "efficiency" programs, but should be a grassroots, ground-up, cooperative movement led by and for the people of the open country and the landscapes they inhabit.
 He articulated his ideals in The Country-Life Movement in the United States (1911), The Holy Earth (1915), and many other books, and he was the primary author of the influential Report of the Commission on Country Life (1909, 1911).